► New Revolution A-One reviewed

 Unusually for a track/race car, where form is traditionally in thrall to function, the A-One was styled first, and engineered around an idealised shape.
 The stylist is renowned car designer Simon Cox, formerly design director at GM and Infiniti.
 The styling began as a clay model, which was then scanned to create the full-size bodywork.
 The shape is still evolving, the A-One’s flanks having turned from sawn-off shards on the original prototype to moulded sections during aerodynamic development.

-The absent headlights mean the Revolution has less of a ‘face’ than more conventional cars, but it’s a distinctive shape with attitude and no little presence.
+It’s a distinctive shape with attitude and no little presence.
 At the front, it’s almost akin to an open-wheeler, with big channels of clear air between the wheels and nose cone.
 ‘The open front was actually Simon Cox’s idea, but it also works well from an aerodynamic point of view, with a reduced frontal area and flat surfaces to manage airflow,’ Phil Abbott explains.

 Although the A-One develops a great deal of downforce – currently something in the order of 7000N at top speed (circa 160mph) – it comes principally from below the car, rather than on top.
 The team didn’t want the distinctive shape to be spoiled (pun intended), and the bulk of the Revolution’s aero performance comes from the large diffuser and sections in its floor.
 Even greater downforce could have been achieved, but Revolution want the car to be driveable and predictable at its limits for drivers of all levels.